CozyPlantlady/the-garden-gate/README.md

 - Depending of the button color and its's background color it may or may not be visible when having a empty a string of text.
 I want them to be invisible. *Fixed*
 - As fun as it is to have a lot of text in the buttons, it's not functional.
 Let buttons have one size, and shorten the long texts.
 Update: This really makes it obvious that there is an empty box.
 To solve this I have removed background color of the button, but to give a visual que for the user the text gets bigger when user hovers mouse over it. *Fixed*
 -
+- Value given for the name box appears in story pages, but can´t be given by user.
+Update: Not fixed.
+Game is currently reading a hidden value to show a name.
 - Other known issues: buttons are functional even when hidden, so they can be clicked by accident or by on purpose.
+These is main problem when playing.
+- Safari browser shows several story pages at once.
+No known fix.

 ### Possible features to add